Going through a difficult time?

 Encountering difficulties in your relationships?

-I offer a free initial phone or online consultation to discuss your needs and explore how we can work together.
+I offer a free, no obligation, 20 minute phone conversation to discuss your needs and explore how to work together

-Psychotherapy is a confidential space that helps you deal with difficult moments in life and further your personal development.
-It helps you develop a deeper awareness of your body, emotions, thoughts, and behaviours.
-It also increases your understanding of how your childhood relationship patterns affect your current relationships.
-Psychotherapy also provides you with the tools you require to change how you behave, feel and think.
+Psychotherapy and counselling provide a confidential space that helps you deal with difficult moments in life and further your personal development.
+They help you develop a deeper awareness of your body, emotions, thoughts, and behaviours.
+They also increase your understanding of how your childhood relationship patterns affect your current relationships.
+Psychotherapy and counselling also provide you with the tools you require to change how you behave, feel and think.
 This makes it possible to live a freer and more meaningful life with a greater sense of wellbeing.
-Psychotherapy can be beneficial in various aspects of life including moments when you:
+They can be beneficial in various aspects of life including moments when you:

 - experience depression or anxiety